BChan26/u5_redux_mapping_state_props/README.md

 import TodoForm from './TodoForm'
 ```

-Use it right above where we are mapping through the todos:
+We'll use it right above where we are mapping through the todos:

 ```jsx
 <div>